How to create a CRUD API with ASP.NET Core and Insight.Database

 )

-It’s a good idea to version control the table definitions and the store procedures.
-But, let’s keep it simple for now.
+It’s a good idea to version control our database schema and, even better, use database migrations.
+Let’s keep it simple for now.

 Modify GET

-Let’s create a Product class inside a new folder Models.
-Name the properties of the Product class after the columns of the Products table.
+Let’s create a Product class in a new Models folder.
+And let’s name the properties of the Product class after the columns of the Products table.
 Insight.Database will map the two for us.

 public class Product